Mevlevi Order: Artistic heritage

-A significant number of the most celebrated Turkish musicians have been Mevlevis, and during the Ottoman era the Mevlevi Order produced a great deal of vocal and instrumental music.
+A number of the most celebrated Turkish musicians have been Mevlevis, and during the Ottoman era the Mevlevi Order produced a great deal of vocal and instrumental music.
 Mustafa Itri (1640–1712), an Ottoman-Turkish musician, composer, singer and poet, is regarded as the master of Turkish classical music Ismail Dede (1778-1846) is also considered one of Turkey's greatest classical composers and wrote the music for the ceremonial songs (ayins) played during the sema ceremony.
 Celebrated female musicians and composers include Dilhayat Khalifa (early 1700s) and Layla Saz (late 1800s – also buried at Galata Mevlevihanesi).

 The Mevlevi Regiment

 Atatürk in 1923, with members of the Mevlevi Order, before its institutional expression became illegal and their dervish lodge was changed into the Mevlana Museum.

 During World War I, the Mevlevi Regiment served in Syria and Palestine under the command of 4th Army.
 A battalion of some 800 dervishes was formed December 1914 in Konya (the Mucahidin-i Mevleviyye) and was sent to Damascus.
 Another battalion of regular recruits was added at the end of August 1916, and together they formed the Mevlevi Regiment.
 This unit did not fight until the end of the Palestine campaign and was disbanded at the end of September 1918.

 Mustafa Kemal met with members of the Mevlevi Order in 1923 before its institutional expression became illegal.